atisheyJain03/inqueue/README.md

 - There are two different dashboards for regukar users and store owners(admin)
 - A user can create tickets for more then 1 store at a time
 - Can get update of current active number in queue and total numbers in queue
-- Don't need to relogin every time you visit website
-- User info will be saved in cookie for 7 days hence no need to login again when refresh
+- User info will be saved in cookie for 90 days hence no need to login again when refresh

 ## Tools And Technology used-